 ASA is located near the intersection of Richmond Avenue and the Sam Houston Tollway.
 It is located in a multi-story office building which includes a library.
 Adjacent properties are also commercial buildings.
 The school is easily accessible via both the Sam Houston and Westpark Tollways.

-The admissions process at ASA is straightforward.
-Interested applicants need only submit the application, a current transcript, recent report cards, and a non-refundable deposit of $300.
+The admissions process at ASA is straightforward and requires applicants to submit current transcripts, report cards, and a non-refundable $300 application fee.

 The school features very small classes, generally between five and seven students.
 Overall enrollment in grades 9-12 is limited to just 70 students.
 In spite of its small size, ASA does offer On-Track, Honors, and Advanced Placement classes.
 The ASA school day is primarily Monday through Thursday; Friday is reserved for enrichment tutorials, group workshops, projects, and extracurricular activities.

 Students are required to take 24 credits to graduate.
 This curriculum is laid out as follows:

 - Ninth Grade: English (Pre-AP), World Geography, Algebra I (Honors), Physical Science, Spanish I, Computer, PE

 - Tenth Grade: English II (Pre-AP), World History, Geometry (Honors), Biology (Honors), Spanish II, Art